 It was time to pack the old backpack, check out of the Fragrance Hotel in Geylang and move about four-kilometres west to a more central location of Singapore, and checked myself into the Nuve Urbane Hotel in Lavender.

 Now, I am not a spokesman for the hotel, but it was the ideal boutique hotel for a solo traveller.
-My room only slept one, as it contained only a single bed, but the room had all the perks, a television, air-conditioning, private bathroom, real coffee and a free mini bar that consisted of biscuits, chips and nuts.
+My room only slept one, as it contained only a single bed, but the room had all the perks, a television, air-conditioning, private bathroom, real coffee and a free minibar that consisted of biscuits, chips and nuts.
 It was happy snacking while watching a movie during the evening.

-Get ready to shop at Bugis Street
+Shopping at Bugis Street

-Bugis street is full of market places that is stocked with clothing, souvenirs, bags, flowers, and a whole lot of items that are not of bad quality.
+Bugis street is full of market places that are stocked with clothing, souvenirs, bags, flowers, and a whole lot of items that are not of bad quality.
 Even if you want to have a bite to eat or purchase a cheap juice on the fly for about a dollar, it’s all there to have in Bugis Street.

-Step into China Town
+Step into Chinatown

-I love Chinatown in Singapore, it’s a vibrant atmosphere and it stacked with people of all nationalities who are looking for a good time out with this particular part of the city draped in Chinese decorations.
+I love Chinatown in Singapore, it’s a vibrant atmosphere, and it stacked with people of all nationalities who are looking for a good time out with this particular part of the city draped in Chinese decorations.

-There is lots to see and do in Chinatown, especially from a food and shopping point of view.
+There are lots to see and do in Chinatown, especially from a food and shopping point of view.
 Inside is an abundance markets stalls, window shops and food places of either affordable snack food from vendors, or fine dining in a pricy restaurant.

-If you want a bit of Chinese tradition within the town, you can marvel at the temples, with the most popular being the Sri Mariammam Temple and the Buddha Tooth Relic Temple, very popular with the happy photographers out there keen to find the next shot.
+If you want a bit of Chinese tradition within the town, you can marvel at the temples, with the most popular being the Sri Mariamman Temple and the Buddha Tooth Relic Temple, very popular with the happy photographers out there keen to find the next shot.

 The Magnificent Clarke Quay

-We all know of Clarke Quay and it is no surprise that is one of the most popular night spots in Singapore.
+We all know of Clarke Quay, and it is no surprise that is one of the most popular night spots in Singapore.

-Located around the banks of Singapore River, tourists and locals flock to the river side for nothing but to sit with their lover, eat ice-cream and watch ferries go by while admiring the colour and pleasant atmosphere around them.
+Located around the banks of Singapore River, tourists and locals flock to the riverside for nothing but to sit with their lover, eat ice-cream and watch ferries go by while admiring the colour and pleasant atmosphere around them.

-Checkout other editions of Singapore Diaries
+Check out other editions of Singapore Diaries